Friends of Qalipu: Formation and Court Cases

 During a subsequent hearing in November 2019, it came to light that in April 2018 that CBC Newfoundland and Labrador had a 2013 document that was a part of the negotiations with the Federal Government concerning the enrolment process and membership in the future band.
 Counsel for the Federation of Newfoundland Indians threatened an injunction and the CBC halted the release of the document.
 Shortly thereafter, an unauthored website entitled “Qalipu Secrets” was discovered online.
 Listed on the unknown website was the Indemnity Agreement and further privileged documents, which the band released to the public shortly thereafter.
 In a rapid viral manner, the documents were dispersed across various online platforms and were spread.
-These documents were then included as substantial evidence in the Benoit et al. case by the Friends of Qalipu’s counsel.
+These documents were then included as substantial evidence in the Benoit et al. case by the Friends of Qalipu's counsel.
 Lawyers for the Federation of Newfoundland Indians then asserted Solicitor-Client Privilege despite the widespread sharing of the documents.
 A court justice, of the Supreme Court of Newfoundland and Labrador, later found the documents were “subject to solicitor-client privilege held by the FNI” but such privilege had “been waived by the FNI” due to acquiescence.
 Counsel for the Federation of Newfoundland Indians (FNI) then controversially appealed this decision and lost.

-Friends of Qalipu has a membership of over 1,045 as of January 2023 and is currently scheduled for a three week trial as "Benoit et al." in January 2023 in the Supreme Court of Newfoundland and Labrador.
+Friends of Qalipu has a membership of over 1,045 as of January 2023.
+They lodged a case entitled "Benoit et al." in January 2023 in the Supreme Court of Newfoundland and Labrador.
+In June 2023, the Supreme Court issued a judgement that although required the five plaintiffs in the case for a reassessment, did not overturn the 2013 agreement.